buntu86/can-manager/README.md

 # can-manager

-A project to manager CAN files from CRB.
+A project to manage CAN files from CRB.